 If your hair is feeling a little dry and damaged, repeat after me: deep conditioner, deep conditioner, deep conditioner!
-Deep conditioner can be made at home and will revive your hair after a summer of sun and salt water.
+A deep conditioner can be made at home and will revive your hair after a winter of cold, dry air or a summer of sun and salt water.

 If you’re looking to pamper your hair and give it some much-needed TLC, making your own deep conditioners at home can be a great option.
 Deep conditioners are designed to penetrate the hair shaft and nourish the hair from within, leaving it soft, shiny, and healthy.
 The best part is that you don’t need to spend a fortune on expensive salon treatments when you can whip up your own deep conditioners using natural ingredients that you probably already have in your pantry.